Speak & Spell (album): Tour and Clarke's departure

 In support of the album, the band participated in press interviews with a variety of UK and European magazines, including Smash Hits and Daily Star.
 An interview with the latter went badly for Clarke, when he was misquoted, which started a rift between him and the rest of the band, who continued with interviews and did not care about how the press covered (or mis-covered) the band.
 An interview in late October 1981 with rest of the band by Record Mirror noted Clarke's absence, saying his absence was "conspicuous...
 He's still smarting from an obvious trap he walked into when being interviewed by the sensational Daily Star.
 And won't talk to the Press anymore.
 This was some time ago and his colleagues feel it's time he bucked up."
-When an interviewer for Melody Maker managed to catch Clarke for a question in November 1981, he demurred, leaving the interview to say "[Clarke] is seemingly less interested in talking about music than doing it."
+When an interviewer for Melody Maker managed to catch Clarke for a question in November 1981, he demurred, leaving the interviewer to say "[Clarke] is seemingly less interested in talking about music than doing it."
 By the time the European leg of the Speak & Spell Tour was about to start, Clarke and the rest of the band were barely on speaking terms.
 The rift between Clarke and the rest of the band continued to grow; Gore, Gahan and Fletcher later recalled that at one point, Clarke had brought demos of new songs he wanted to record to them which they rejected.
 Internally, the band worked as a democracy and split profits equally among all the members of the band.
 As a result, by the time the album was released in October, Clarke wanted to leave the band.